Bermuda: Geology

-Bermuda consists of over 150 limestone islands, but especially five main islands, along the southern margin of the Bermuda Platform, one of three topographic highs found on the Bermuda Pedestal.
+Bermuda consists of over 150 limestone islands, with five main islands along the southern margin of the Bermuda Platform, one of three topographic highs found on the Bermuda Pedestal.
 This Bermuda Pedestal sits atop the Bermuda Rise, a mid-basin swell surrounded by abyssal plains.
 The Bermuda Pedestal is one of four topographic highs aligned roughly from North-East to South-West.
-The others, all submerged, being Bowditch Seamount to the North-East, and Challenger Bank and Argus Bank to the South-West.
+The others, all submerged, are Bowditch Seamount to the north-east, and Challenger Bank and Argus Bank to the south-west.
 Initial uplift of this rise occurred in the Middle to Late Eocene and concluded by the Late Oligocene, when it subsided below sea level.
 The volcanic rocks associated with this rise are tholeiitic lavas and intrusive lamprophyre sheets, which form a volcanic basement, on average, 50 m below the island carbonate surface.

 The limestones of Bermuda consist of biocalcarenites with minor conglomerates.
 The portion of Bermuda above sea level consists of rocks deposited by aeolian processes, with a karst terrain.
 These eolianites are actually the type locality, and formed during interglaciations (i.e., the upper levels of the limestone cap, formed primarily by calcium-secreting algae, was broken down into sand by wave action during interglaciation when the seamount was submerged, and during glaciation, when the top of the seamount was above sea level, that sand was blown into dunes and fused together into a limestone sandstone), and are laced by red paleosols, also referred to as geosols or terra rossas, indicative of Saharan atmospheric dust and forming during glacial stages.
 The stratigraphic column starts with the Walsingham Formation, overlain by the Castle Harbour Geosol, the Lower and Upper Town Hill Formations separated by the Harbour Road Geosol, the Ord Road Geosol, the Belmont Formation, the Shore Hills Geosol, the Rocky Bay Formation, and the Southampton Formation.

-The older eolianite ridges (Older Bermuda) are more rounded and subdued compared to the outer coastline (Younger Bermuda).
+The older eolianite ridges (older Bermuda) are more rounded and subdued compared to the outer coastline (Younger Bermuda).
 Thus, post deposition morphology includes chemical erosion, with inshore water bodies demonstrating that much of Bermuda is partially drowned Pleistocene karst.
 The Walsingham Formation is a clear example, constituting the cave district around Castle Harbour.
 The Upper Town Hill Formation forms the core of the Main Island, and prominent hills such as Town Hill, Knapton Hill, and St. David's Lighthouse, while the highest hills, Gibbs Hill Lighthouse, are due to the Southampton Formation.

-Bermuda has two major aquifers, the Langton Aquifer located within the Southampton, Rocky Bay and Belmont Formations, and the Brighton Aquifer located within the Town Hill Formation.
+Bermuda has two major aquifers: the Langton Aquifer located within the Southampton, Rocky Bay and Belmont Formations, and the Brighton Aquifer located within the Town Hill Formation.
 Four freshwater lenses occur in Bermuda, with the Central Lens being the largest on Main Island, containing an area of 7.2 km2 and a thickness greater than 10 m.